ympark99/Android/README.md

-# Kotlin practice for using Android
+# Kotlin practice for using Android!